-In this article, we will look at the symptoms, causes, diagnosis and treatment of Guillain-Barre syndrome.
-We will also investigate the connections between the Zika virus, vaccinations and Guillain-Barre.
+This article will cover the symptoms, causes, diagnosis, and treatment of GBS.
+Medical News Today will also investigate connections between this condition, the Zika virus, and vaccinations.

 Guillain-Barre syndrome affects the myelin coating of peripheral nerves.